3rdIteration/xpub-converter/README.md

 Most Bitcoin wallets these days support [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), Hierarchical Deterministic Wallets.
 This enables a user to keep track of a single piece of data from which a nearly infinite number of public/private keypairs can be generated deterministically.
-As Bitcoin wallets have increased in complexity over the years, there are now a variety of different versions of extended public keys.
-You can convert an extended public key from any version to a different version by changing the "version bytes" but this is hard to do if you aren't an experienced developer.
+As Bitcoin wallets have increased in complexity over the years, there are now a variety of different versions of extended public/private keys.
+You can convert an extended public/private key from any version to a different version by changing the "version bytes" but this is hard to do if you aren't an experienced developer.
 This tool makes it simple for anyone to convert between different versions.

 Who needs this tool?